FuguJailbreak/Fugu18-Jailbreak/README.md

 # Fugu18
-Fugu18 is a semi-untethered permasigned jailbreak for iOS 18.
+Fugu18 is a fully-untethered permasigned jailbreak for iOS 18.0 - iOS 18.3 for iPhone 16 and older phones.
 It contains a code-signing bypass, kernel exploit, kernel PAC bypass and PPL bypass.
 Additionally, it can be installed via Safari, i.e. a computer is not required, except for a Web Server that hosts Fugu18.

-Please note that Fugu18 does not support tweaks (no tweak injection library).
+<a href="https://fugu-jailbreak.com/jailbreak/how-to-jailbreak-ios-18-0-18-2-1-on-iphone-xs-to-iphone-16-with-fugu18-jailbreak/"><h3>Download Fugu18 jailbreak IPA release (Build 212)</h3></a>

 # Tested Devices and iOS Versions
 - iPhone Xs Max: iOS 18.4.1
-- iPhone 11 (SRD): iOS 18.4.1
+- iPhone 16 (SRD): iOS 18.4.1
 - iPhone 12 (SRD): iOS 18.4.1
 - iPhone 12 Pro Max: iOS 18.4.1
 - iPhone 13: iOS 18.1 (offline edition - see bugs below [WiFi bug])